marcelovicentegc/octosync/README.md

 3. Start the image: `docker run -d -p <port-of-your-choice>:8000 --env-file configuration.file marcelovicentegc/octosync`
 4. Set the following webhook triggerers for Github on your project's webhooks settings:

+    Octosync waits for Github events on the `github` endpoint.
+This means you must set Github webhook URL to this: `https://<your-host's-url>/github`

     - Issues
     - Issue comments
     - Labels

 5. Set the following webhook triggerers for Jira on your system's webhooks settings:

+    Octosync waits for Jira events on the `jira` endpoint.
+This means you must set Jira webhook URL to this: `https://<your-host's-url>/jira`

     - Issue
       - created
       - updated